The third homology of SL_2 of local rings: Introduction

+where the second factor on the right is a cyclic group whose order is the odd part of $p+1$.

+\begin{rem} The condition $U_1=U_1^2$ in Theorem \ref{thm:loc} arises from our appeal to the results of \cite{hut:arxivh3sl2dv}.
+We would expect that this sequence remains exact for a much larger class of local domains. \end{rem}

-We refer to the sequence (\ref{eqn:local}) as a \emph{localization} sequence because of an analogy with $K$-theory and related functors.
-For example, in a forthcoming article (\cite{hut:laurent}) we show that for an infinite field $F$ there is a natural (split) short exact sequence
+\begin{rem} We refer to (\ref{loc}) as a `localization sequence' because of the analogy with $K$-theory: For a discrete valuation ring $A$ with field of quotients $F$ there is a natural isomorphism for any $m\geq 3$